vendia/blog/pages/industry-financial-services.md

           Less time spent investigating and resolving data inconsistencies with Vendia Share
         wrapTheColumnInACard: false
     intro:
-      text: >-
-        ### Take manual interventions out of the mix.
-Instead, instantly, accurately
-        reconcile data from inside and outside your four walls — no matter how many (or messy) your partner systems, clouds, companies, or inputs.
+      text: "### Instantly, accurately reconcile data from inside and outside your four walls — no matter how many (or messy) your partner systems, clouds, companies, or inputs."
-      title: Operate with a golden record everyone can trust
+      title: Resolve data discrepancies in seconds, not months
   - type: Carousel
     slides:
       - text: >-